Skip links

 Pork Cooking Methods

-Pork cuts, whether butts, loins, coushins, bellies or other cuts, respond about the same in the cooking process.
+Pork cuts, whether butts, loins, coushins, bellies, or other cuts, respond about the same in the cooking process.
 It doesn’t matter what cut you use; the main factor is to cut your product down to 3 or 4 inches tall to increase the efficiency of the cooking process.

-The best method is to load cook-in-bags with product and spices, and then flatten the bags so product is no more than 4 inches tall.
+The best method is to load cook-in-bags with product and spices, and then flatten the bags so the product is no more than 4 inches tall.
 Steam cook (or as high of humidity as possible) the product in a basic cook cycle:

 1. Cook at 145° F for one hour